aws-samples/aws-graviton-md-example/codes/LAMMPS/README.md

 ### 1.2 Compile LAMMPS

-To edit the compile flags, change the following line of the compile script:
+To edit the compile flags, change the flags in the following lines of the compile script.
+The `sed` command performs a search and replace of the setting `CCFLAGS` in the `Makefile`:

 ```bash
 sed -i 's/CCFLAGS =.*/CCFLAGS = -O3 -march=armv8-a+sve -fopenmp/g' ./Makefile.${target}  # if compiling LAMMPS with ARM